 As a youth advocate, Tanesha launched The Jamaican Youth Forum UK at the Houses of Parliament in London, providing a platform for young people of Jamaican heritage to voice their concerns and recommendations to political representatives.
-She is recognised as a Global Young Leader of Jamaica and a champion of youth engagement, economic empowerment and sustainable education.
+She is recognised as a Global Young Leader and a champion of youth engagement, economic empowerment and sustainable education.
 Her earliest philanthropic activity was recognised with the receipt of the 2008 TimeBank Volunteer of the Year Award and a Local Heroes Reception at 10 Downing Street with UK Prime Minister Gordon Brown.